 Take a look at a few of your emails or remember a recent conversation and see if you can identify the unnecessary filler that made you come across as weak or dithering.
 Cut the waffle and get straight to the point – it will make a significant difference in the way you are perceived.

 These are just a few of the many tools and techniques we offer on our Assertiveness courses.
 Everyone’s individual situations are taken into account and our material is adapted to suit the distinctive needs of each delegate.
-Our courses are a great place to practise new ways of choosing behaviour that will work for you.
+Our courses are a great place to practise new ways of choosing behaviours that will work for you.